syncfusion-content/xamarin-docs/Xamarin/TreeView/Working-with-SfTreeView.md

 {% endhighlight %}
 {% endtabs %}

-## SetDirty
+## Refresh layout

-Using this [SetDirty](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeView.XForms~Syncfusion.TreeView.Engine.TreeViewNode~SetDirty.html) method, you can recompute the amount of cache for the whole node which helps to update the changes in TreeViewNode engine to refresh the UI.
+[SetDirty](https://help.syncfusion.com/cr/xamarin/Syncfusion.TreeView.Engine.TreeViewNode.html#Syncfusion_TreeView_Engine_TreeViewNode_SetDirty) notifies the TreeViewNode to recalculate the child collection update mechanism to invalidate that node which helps to update the engine and refresh the UI.

 {% endhighlight %}
 {% highlight c# %}